CortexIntelligentAutomation/docs/content/en/docs/2025.3/getting-started/on-premise/add-configuration-portal-to-cortex/installation.md

 1. Once imported, grant `Edit` permissions to these flows using [Studio Authorisation][].

 {{< alert type="note" title="Note" >}}
-Once the flows are imported, they should be available from the ‘Dev’ charms menu.
+Once the flows are imported, they should be available from the `Dev` charms menu.
 Note that you may need to refresh {{% ctx %}} Gateway after importing.
 {{< /alert >}}

 ### Configure the flows

 #### User Access Management flow

-1. Within {{% ctx %}} Gateway, open the `Dev` charms then search for `UAM-Get-Config`
+1. Within {{% ctx %}} Gateway, open the `Dev` charm then search for `UAM-Get-Config`
 1. Open the flow.
 1. Click on the first `Set Variable` block to show the properties.
 1. Within the value field, update the following parameters only: